-- The termination of an issuer's Exchange Act reporting obligations under Section 12(b) may revive the issuer's Section 12(g) reporting obligations if - the class of securities to be deregistered was listed on Nasdaq prior to August 2006 or - there are more than 300 shareholders of record of the class of securities to be deregistered. - Fewer than 300 shareholders of record, Section 12(g) deregistration is effective by operation of law. - Otherwise.....
+- The termination of an issuer's Exchange Act reporting obligations under Section 12(b) may revive the issuer's Section 12(g) reporting obligations if: - the class of securities to be deregistered was listed on Nasdaq prior to August 2006; or - the company previously registered the class of securities under Section 12(g). - A class of securities may be deemed to be registered pursuant to Section 12(g) after delisting, even if the class had not previously been registered. - Fewer than 300 shareholders of record or fewer than 500 shareholders of record of the class of securities offered and less than \$10 million in total assets for each of its last three fiscal years, Section 12(g) filing obligations are suspended by operation of law. - But.....

-Deregistration - Section 12(g) (cont.)
+Deregistration - Section 12(g) (cont'd)

--to terminate any revived reporting obligations under Section 12(b), the issuer must file a Form 15 with the SEC. - Form 15 - Can only be filed after the Form 25 is effective, therefore the earliest the Form 15 can be filed is 10 days after the Form 25 is filed. - Effective 90 days after filing unless the SEC allows for earlier effectiveness. - Filing immediately suspends the issuer's periodic and other reporting obligations under Section 13(a) of the Exchange Act.
+-to terminate any revived reporting obligations under Section 12(g), the issuer must file a Form 15 with the SEC. - Form 15 - Can only be filed after the Form 25 is effective, therefore the earliest the Form 15 can be filed is 10 days after the Form 25 is filed; - Effective 90 days after filing unless the SEC allows for earlier effectiveness; and - Filing immediately suspends the issuer's periodic and other reporting obligations under Section 13(a) of the Exchange Act.